moodright/blurry-world/README.md

 # blurry-world
-A Blog Application made by SpringBoot
+A Blog System made by SpringBoot